‘the suburbs are self-medicating, the suburbs are hallucinating, England is hallucinating’

 ‘What happens when you’re forced to spend hours immersed in stultifying work; split-shifts at McDonalds in a traffic island near Heathrow, living in a Travelodge in Sunbury working on the construction of some luxury development, or stuck in a call-centre in Croydon hassling people about loan repayments.
 You might seek solace in marginal political ideologies, the EDL, Al-Muhajiroun, the comfort and camaraderie of faith, with the thrill of violence to puncture the boredom.
 But mostly you self-medicate.’

-Laura Oldfield Ford (b.1973 Halifax, West Yorkshire) is a London based artist and writer.
+Laura Grace Ford (formerly Oldfield Ford, b.1973 Halifax, West Yorkshire) is a London based artist and writer.
 Her work is concerned with issues surrounding contested space, landscape, architecture and memory, reworking the drive or drift as a subjective process of mapping territory along the lines of social antagonism.
 Awarded the Stanley Picker Fellowship in 2013, she has spent the last year walking through the outer-edges of South West London.
 Recent exhibitions include Ruin Lust Tate Britain (2014), Recording Britain V&A (2012) and Anarchy Unmasked British Library (2014).
 She is the author of Savage Messiah (Verso, 2011).

 Launch Event: Wed 8 Oct 6-8.30pm / All Welcome